bhclowers/academic-clowers/content/authors/kinlein/_index.md

 ---
 # Display name
-name: Cameron Naylor
+name: Zack Kinlein

 # Username (this should match the folder name)
 authors:
-- naylor
+- kinlein

 # Is this the primary user of the site?
 superuser: false